DavidIvanov02/The-Revival/README.md

 Hello!
 Currently, there are only four of us in our team who support the application:

- **Website**
+  **Website:**
    1. David Dimitrov Ivanov - development, testing, configuration and management of the server and website part of the project.
    2. Yasen Vasilev Nenov - development, testing, configuration and management of the server and website part of the project.

 # Supervisor